mtaxot/adaboost-trading-system/README.md

 # adaboost-trading-system

-An trading system basing on adaboost algorithm using weak classifiers assembled to predict.
+A trading system basing on adaboost algorithm using weak classifiers assembled to predict.
 Note: Firstly, I should say something about this program and its implementation motivation.